non-ceterisparibus/test_cutting_stock_optima/README.md

 that you have advanced knowledge of building mathematical optimization models.
 Typically, the objective function and/or constraints of these examples are complex or require advanced features of the Gurobi Python API.

-## The flow
+## The Optima Flow with Coil
+User inputs hyperparameter for cutting -> The-Pool Then,

+- Step 0: Recount and filter the set going to Step 1 0.0 Picking the PO Batch from The-Pool PO :
+Current technical cutting ability of warehouse is not limited by the number of choosen finished goods type.
+However, current format has upto 10 (12) kinds of finished goods that would be sent to warehouse.
+So, we will create a cutoff on the number of FG kind - 10 (12) - a PO batch

+Considering criteria to pick a PO batch??
+** By width: the larger, the more prioritied
+** By weight (need-cut): the larger, the more prioritied.

+0.1 Picking the Mother Coil set:
+Filter the set of MC that has the weight greater or equal total weight of set PO

+Considering criteria to pick a Mother Coil??
+** By width: the larger, the more prioritied

 - Step 1: The Possible Space
-Create all possible patterns for available stocks X required finished goods
+Create all possible patterns for available stocks (width) X required finished goods (width)
+Note: with each possible pattern we has each possible finished goods weight (cut from MC)
 - Step 2: The Set of Contraints
-Calculate the weight of each set pattern from cutting stock s (the weight of the finished goods depending on the weight of mother coil)
+Calculate the weight of each set pattern from cutting stock s (the weight of the finished goods depending on the weight of choosen Mother Coil)
-- Step 3: The Contraints Scenario
-Constraint the weight of each item in pattern smaller than upper bound of weight
-        3.1 First try:
+- Step 3: The Contraints Scenario (on each Cus-Spec) Constraint the weight of each item in pattern smaller than upper bound of weight 3.1 First try:
         Upper bound of weight = Need_Cut + 50% FC1